The Capabilities of Graduates are Not Sufficient

 Commercial tools can also be used for implementing the user project areas that will be hosted on the reference chip design.

-You get packaged parts and fully assembled evaluation boards with your students’ projects.
+You get packaged parts and a fully assembled evaluation board with your students’ projects.